alshedivat/al-folio/_pages/teaching.md

   <summary markdown="span"> Cut, Fold, Paste: Homology and the Classification of Surfaces, 2021 </summary>

-**Desccription:** How many truly different shapes can you get by pasting polygons at their boundaries?
+**Description:** How many truly different shapes can you get by pasting polygons at their boundaries?
 Mathematicians often like to “classify objects” - many big research endeavours in mathematics are geared towards classification.
 What does it mean to classify a mathematical object?

 This will be illustrated using the “classification of surfaces,” which is related to our first question.
 We will try to understand how a surface might be defined from our intuitive idea of it, reduce it to a combinatorial object and then classify these combinatorial objects using tools we develop on the way.
 We will see powerful tools like the Euler characteristic, homology and the Mayer-Vietoris sequence.